 To make sure the leading edge of the fabric is at a 90-degree angle to the bottom of the strip, open one of your rotary-cut strips to its full width and look at the area near the fold.
 If the piece has a bend in the middle, the fabric's left edge is no longer square.
 Correct the problem, and move on.

 Place your rotary ruler near the right end of a cut strip, aligning a horizontal rule with its lower edge.
 Cut along the right edge of the ruler to square up the end of the strip.

 Turn the strip around and cut segments from its left edge in the same way you cut the original fabric strips, aligning the strip with markings on the ruler as required for each shape.

 Long (stretchy) bias strips are sometimes used to make quilt binding and for applique shapes that bend easily into graceful curves, such as flower stems.

-To cut bias strips of fabric, align the 45-degree mark on a long rotary ruler with the fold in the bottom of the fabric.
+- Align the 45-degree mark on a long rotary ruler with the fold in the fabric's bottom.
 Hold the ruler in place and cut along its right edge.

 - Align the correct line on your ruler with the angled edge of the fabric and the 45-degree line with the fold.
 Rotary cut along the right side of the ruler again.